 This site is 100% dedicated to selling meat and (now) fish.
-From your favorite steak to various beef, lamb, turkey, veal or kangaroo meat products, they clearly have a wide range of options to choose from for every person’s taste.
-The Meat Guy also sells processed meats such items for appetizers and frozen foods like Aussie pies.
+From your favorite steak to various beef, lamb, turkey, veal, or kangaroo meat products, they clearly have a wide range of options to choose from for every person’s taste.
+The Meat Guy also sells processed meats such as items for appetizers and frozen foods like Aussie pies.

-For your summer barbecue, you can surprise your guests with their “one pounder ridiculous burger” set that comes with burger buns (because the regular burger bun won’t cover it) and other exotic burger patties.
+For your summer barbecue, you can surprise your guests with their “one-pounder ridiculous burger” set that comes with burger buns (because the regular burger bun won’t cover it) and other exotic burger patties.